 Although we love how secure the hold is and your bicycle is certainly safe, the design feels a little over-engineered.
 We appreciate the desire to think outside the box and come up with a new approach to the roof-mounted bike rack, but the loading process seems to be unnecessarily complicated.
 If you're carrying bikes with different wheel sizes, you need to adjust the rack to the appropriate wheel size before loading.
 This is a hassle and only further detracts from user-friendliness.
 Given how involved the loading process is, this rack isn't a great option for shorter riders or taller vehicles because loading is definitely a two-hand endeavor.
 Heavier bikes can be problematic as well.
 Nobody wants a 45-pound bike tipping over on their head or vehicle roof.

 Best for Easy Installation and Removal

 The High Road isn't quite perfect.
-This rack could be very difficult to use for shorter riders, especially those with heavy bikes.
+This rack can be very difficult to use for shorter riders, especially those with heavy bikes.
 The loading process requires two hands — users need to hold the bike up with one hand while tightening a knob with the other.
-Believe us, this can be awkward.
-This rack is really only feasible on small vehicles like a hatchback or wagon that sport a low roof.
+Believe us, this can be awkward, and it makes the rack only feasible for small vehicles like a hatchback or wagon that sport a low roof.
 Even small crossovers proved to be a little too tall to use this rack easily.

 Read review: Yakima High Road